fbpx

 Read more: Global Peace Index 2021 Summary and key findings

-Key Trends in Global Peace Index 2020
+Key Trends in the Global Peace Index 2020

 • The average level of global peacefulness deteriorated 0.34 per cent on the 2020 GPI.
 This is the ninth time in the last 12 years that global peacefulness has deteriorated.